 - 2 eggs

-- In a heavy bottomed pan, sauté the onions, garlic, carrot and celery for 6-8 minutes, removed from the pan and set aside.
+In a heavy bottomed pan, sauté the onions, garlic, carrot, pepper and celery for 6-8 minutes, remove from the pan and set aside.
 Add the mince to the pan, stirring to break up any lumps.
 When it has all browned return the vegetables to the pan.
 Add seasoning and tomato puree, cook for 2 mins, then add the tomatoes, oregano and cinnamon stick.
 Bring to the boil, turn down the heat cook at a slow simmer for 30 – 40 minutes, stirring occasionally until the sauce is thickened.